aws-powertools/powertools-lambda-typescript/packages/parser/README.md

 npm install @aws-lambda-powertools/parser zod
 ```

-You can parse inbound events using `parser` decorator, Middy.js middleware, or [manually](#manual-parsing) using built-in envelopes and schemas.
+You can parse inbound events using the `parser` decorator, Middy.js middleware, or [manually](#manual-parsing) using built-in envelopes and schemas.

 When using the decorator or middleware, you can specify a schema to parse the event, this can be a [built-in Zod schema](https://docs.powertools.aws.dev/lambda/typescript/latest/features/parser/#built-in-schemas) or a custom schema you defined.
 Custom schemas can be defined using Zod or any other [Standard Schema compatible library](https://standardschema.dev/#what-schema-libraries-implement-the-spec).